d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 ### f-labs

-I am fascinated by new Innovations in IOT, Thats why very impressed [f-lab](https://f-lab.tech/) .
-They are a russian company worked in Smart home automation.
-They demoed how they can control all the smart home devices with without using bluetooth or wifi.
-They developed their own app and an entire IoT blocks.
+I am fascinated by new Innovations in IOT, That's why very impressed [f-lab](https://f-lab.tech/) .
+They are a Russian company worked in Smart home automation.
+They demoed how they can control all the smart home devices without using Bluetooth or wifi.
+They developed their own app and entire IoT setup.
 According to what they explained -

 - The users are provided with an app to control the smart devices.
-- Then app will then send signal to their servers in russia.
+- The app will then send a signal to its servers in Russia.
-- Then turn on/off to a main hub box.
+- Then turn on/off to the main hub box.
 - Hub box will send on/off signal to the individual devices

 ![hello](../2019-03-05/images/f-lab.jpg)()